praxkhar/FlightsAndSearchService/README.md

 }

 ```
-- Once you've added your DB config as listed above, go to the 'src' folder from your terminal and execute - npx sequelize db:create
+- Once you've added your DB config as listed above, go to the 'src' folder from your terminal and execute - `npx sequelize db:create`
+and then execute - `npx sequelize db:migrate`
 ```
 #Db design
 - Airplane design